For the 2018-19 school year, students in grades 3-12 will be issued a Chromebook.

 2. Delete the mybedford user from the Chrome browser.

 a.
 To delete the user go to settings> users section> delete user.

 Note: Users can always reattach their mybedford user to the Chrome browser.
 The advantage to logging into the Chrome browser is to sync content saved in Chrome from one computer/device to another.

-Students using a chromebook do not have an option of bypassing the Internet filter when off campus.
+Students using a school issued chromebook do not have an option of bypassing the Internet filter when off campus.

 What if my student has trouble connecting to our home wifi?